rare-magma/pbs-exporter/README.md

   - This token should have at least the `Datastore.Audit` access role assigned to it and the path set to `/datastore`.
 - `PBS_URL` should be the same URL as used to access the Proxmox Backup Server user interface
 - `PUSHGATEWAY_URL` should be a valid URL for the [push gateway](https://github.com/prometheus/pushgateway).
+- `PBS_TASK_PERIOD_DAYS` can be used to overwrite default of 24 hours for the tasks reporting period.

 ### Troubleshooting